bizhan-laripour/Bash/README.md

 after eating the apple you get score and if you colide to the wall the game will be over.
 ### its just a warm up in bash!
 take it easy dude 😒🖐️

+# Tetris

+tetris game created by bash but its not complete

+### its just a warm up in bash too!
+take it easy bro 🤨🖐️